646: Gone With the Sinned Edition

 You know, we've been known to be a little harsh on the church here at Scathing Atheists, probably because of all the kid fucking, but it's also because when they aren't raping kids, churches are a little lame.

-Well, we'd like to officially retract that statement about Banger Cathedral, which, after the retirement of the Archbishop following two inquiries into the misuse of church funds, turns out to have been a pretty hard party.
+Well, We'd like to officially retract that statement about Banger Cathedral, which, after the retirement of the Archbishop following two inquiries into the misuse of church funds, turns out to have been a pretty hard party.

+So we're going to talk about it.
 Okay, spoiler, I am going to disapprove of their drinking here.

-It is not a good time.
+It is not a percent.

-Heath, I haven't had a drink in years and you don't approve of that.
+Well, I don't know, Heath, I haven't had a drink in years and you don't approve of that.

-So first off, big thanks to Michelle, who sent us this story to scathingnews at gmail.com.
+See?
+See?
+So, first off, big thanks to Michelle, who sent us this story to scathingnews at gmail.com.

-Thanks to atheist news sleuths like Michelle, we sound refined, international, and able to pronounce words like indigenous on our very first try.
+Thanks to atheist news sleuths like Michelle, we sound refined international and able to pronounce words like indigenous on our very first try side note podcast listener i know you didn't hear it but i did not manage to do that while reading that line in our script scathingnews at gmail.com said genius eight times

-So, for those of you only aware of its neolinguistic pretender to the throne in the US, Bangor is the oldest city in Wales.
+so for those of you only aware of its neolinguistic pretender to the throne in the u.s banger is the oldest city in wales And not to indulge stereotypes, but it seems like they were being awfully fucking Welsh about their church.

 Wow.